 Education and Learning

-Welcome to the Senior Tutor's Office.
-The Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Senior Tutor's Department.
+Welcome to the Director of Education & Senior Tutor's Office.
+The Director of Education & Senior Tutor's Office has the overall responsibility for the academic arrangements and welfare of all our students as well as the Director of Education & Senior Tutor's Department.
 It is also responsible for the development of the College's strategies and policies for the teaching, learning, and support of our students.
 We are committed to offering our students an educational environment that allows every one of them to perform at their full potential.
 We are located in F7-F9 Chapel Court and you can reach us by e-mail on firstname.lastname@example.org.

 Dr Annis May Timpson, Director of Education & Senior Tutor